AUTUMN WARDROBETOP 3 TIPS ON WHAT TO WEAR TO YOUR PHOTOSHOOT

 In this “Autumn Wardrobe – What To Wear To Your Photo Shoot” blog, my aim is to help you understand how to choose what to wear that is comfortable, practical and still looks great.
 This question does arise all year round and I will be doing a separate blog post for different seasons.

-As we start October, the nights are getting longer and the leaves are turning beautifully golden, this is my favourite time of the year.
+As we head into the second half of September, the nights are getting longer and the leaves will soon be turning beautifully golden, this is my favourite time of the year.
 Especially now, with the kids, we love pumpkin picking, halloween, as well as all the outings and activities that come with it.

 I get even more excited about photographing families in autumn.
 There are just so many beautiful and colourful locations around.
 With the addition of a stunning autumnly light, you can achieve some gorgeous family photographs.
 Not to mention, all the fun the kids have, searching for conkers, finding crunchy leaves to jump in and take home for some fun craft activities.